-At Aviva we build high-performing teams by offering game-changing learning and development to all our people.
+At Aviva we build high-performing, customer-centric teams by offering learning for all our colleagues through Aviva University.

 Some of what you can expect:

 - The Aviva University is available to all colleagues to support on demand learning It showcases opportunities for new learning experiences and supports professional and personal development to build a future ready workforce

 - Learning Academies to develop skills such as digital and data.

 - Access to the Aviva Foundry, our digital re-skilling initiative.

 - Access to funded degree level qualifications and professional certifications to ensure you have the right skills to fulfil your role.
 Additional funding available for job specific skills-based training to enhance performance

 Feedback and coaching is part of our culture.
 At the start of each year, leaders have a conversation with their teams about Aviva’s high level priorities so they’re clear how team priorities align with Aviva’s purpose, vision and strategy.
 We've aligned individual goals to our four priorities of customer, growth, efficiency, and sustainability, as well as risk and behaviour.
 For 2023, we all have a sustainability goal (acting on our climate, community, and sustainable business commitments) for all colleagues to demonstrate how they will act on Aviva's sustainability ambition.
 Aviva’s Values In Action are used to refine goals and development plans.